jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 #### Returns:

-- `Array` An array of all the components of the type in this component.
+- `Array` An array of components of a specified type in this component.

 #### Example: